mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 - Deployed resources from the operator.
 - Logs from deployed pods

-To monitor all the events occurring in the namespace, its helpful to look at event log via:
+To monitor all the events occurring in the namespace, its helpful to look at event log:
 ```
 kubectl get events -w -n test-project-zc6tc
 ```